Capstone Project Title

 The research question addressed in this project was: what is the most effective literacy curriculum for developing adolescents?
 It documents one teacher’s creation of a whole novel literacy curriculum that focuses on the influence of adolescence.
 In particular, adolescents need the scaffolding to develop a sense of autonomy and promote positive social interactions.
 This curriculum focuses on three entire novel units that progressively reduces teacher control and promotes student independence.
 The author included three novels in the unit plan.
 This included Bridge to Terabithia by Katherine Paterson, Wonder by R.J.
 Palacio, and an independent novel unit study.
 She concluded from the project that: 1) engagement is one of the most influential predictions of middle school academic success and novels help invest middle school readers into the characters; 2) critical thinking skills are a vital condition for healthy adolescent development and novels help organically introduce these skills.

 Huus, Megan, "Creating An Engaging, Reading Curriculum For Fifth Grade" (2018).
-School of Education Student Capstone Projects.
+School of Education and Leadership Student Capstone Projects.
 135.